protofire/Cardano-SmartDB/docs/usage.md

 For detailed instructions on how to use the example project, refer to its [README](../example/README.md) file located within the `example` folder.

 - More information about installing and running the example is provided in the [README](../example/README.md) file.
-- The example requires a MongoDB database.
-For instructions on how to install and set up MongoDB, refer to the [README](../example/README.md) file.
+- The example requires a Mongo or PostgreSQL database.
+For instructions on how to install and set up, refer to the [README](../example/README.md) file.

 ### Custom Entities